2023 Solar Incentives Guide for Richland, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

 - Rebates: Some solar companies will help you claim a rebate, or partial refund of your purchase, for your solar system.
-States or counties will also sometimes offer limited-time rebates.
-Any rebates you receive will usually be deducted from your total price before tax credits are calculated.
+Counties or states will also offer limited-time rebates at various times.
+If you receive a rebate, that amount will usually be deducted from your total price before tax credits are calculated.

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have a net metering agreement in place with your Richland utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in others you might be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar panels are up and running.
+If you have in place a net metering agreement with your Richland utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in other places you might make back a percentage of the value.

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Initially, the credit applied to 30% of the total cost — for panels, labor, equipment and accessories — although that amount may range from 26-30%, depending on when your solar project was undertaken.
+The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
+Originally, the tax credit was for 30% of the total cost — for panels, labor, accessories and equipment — although that amount may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the claim amount.

-To more fully understand how the ITC will apply to you, get in touch with your local Richland solar panel installation expert and request more information.
+To understand exactly how much the ITC could save you, get in touch with your local Richland solar panel installer.

 State & Local Solar Incentives